logaretm/vee-validate/docs/advanced/core-validation-api.md

 # Core Validation API

-vee-validate doesn't just offer you a `ValidationProvider` or a `ValidationObserver` component to work with, those are just outlets for the core functionality.
+vee-validate doesn't just offer you components to work with, those are just outlets for the core functionality.
 You can use the underlying core to validate arbitrary values or even build your own validation outlets.

 ## The Validate Function